appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/building-a-store-catalog-manager/creating-interactive-views.md

 There are two ways to access properties of a widget or results of an API/DB Query _from another page_:

 1. Store the data in your browser cache using the [storeValue](reference/appsmith-framework/widget-actions/store-value) function so that it's available for accessing even when the user moves to another page in your app.
-2. Pass the data as a query param in the URL of the page you redirect the user to.
+2. Pass the data as a query parameter in the URL of the page you redirect the user to.
 This can be done using the [navigateTo](/reference/appsmith-framework/widget-actions/navigate-to) function.
 :::

 Now set a default value for **MrpInput**: